vikasrawat13/Git_Commands/README.md

 # Basic GitHub Commands

-To create clone in your local machine
-### Git Clone "your github Repository"
+### Git Clone "your github Repository" (To create clone in your local machine)

-Get difference (display changes between all files & folders)
+### Git Diff "Get difference" (display changes between all files & folders
-### Git Diff

-Get Status (display what changes has been done)
+### Git Status "Get Status" (display what changes has been done)
-### Git Status

-To add (to update all the changes)
 ### Git Add * or Git Add .
+"To add" (to update all the changes)

-Commit all the updates in the git repoUpload all the changes to your git repo
+### Git commit -m "Message" Commit all the updates in the git repoUpload all the changes to your git repo
-### Git commit -m "Message"

 ### Git Push (Upload all the changes to your git repo)

-In the command-line, navigate to your local repository.
-Ensure you are in the default branch:
+----------- In the command-line, navigate to your local repository. -------------------------- Ensure you are in the default branch:
 ### git checkout master
 The rm -r command will recursively remove your folder: